 Cllr Sutton

+Sutton does not report them to the clerk.
 Ironically, Cllr Sutton is one of the reasons why councillors are no longer required to conduct monthly inspections of their ward --- a perfection occasion to report faults --- having admitted, after several years, that he did not know what he was supposed to be doing and that he therefore did not bother.
 This item should not have come onto the agenda.

 Planning

-Cllr Ramus welcomed a letter from Winchelsea Heritage expressing concern about planning enforcement at Rother, which is apparently a matter of growing concern on the Planning Committee.
+expressing concern about planning enforcement at Rother, which is apparently a

 Youth Club

-One positive piece of news.
-Cllr Lyward has her youth club up and running in Winchelsea Beach.
-However, the skate park may have been put back on the agenda by the meeting to set up the club.
+up and running in Winchelsea Beach.
+However, the skate park may have been put

 Postscript

-Cllrs Austen and Chishick said nothing throughout the meeting, but Cllr Chishick had the excuse that he was abroad.
-Cllr Moore managed one contribution.
+meeting, but Cllr Chishick had the excuse that he was abroad.
+Cllr Moore

 No comments: